Reopening Washington County FAQ

 We are not ready to apply for Phase 2 at this time.
 We are especially concerned about the increase in cases, the percent of our tests that are positive, the number of cases we cannot link to other cases, and a trend in increased hospitalizations.
 We are watching the data closely and talking with Multnomah and Clackamas counties about their data to determine how and when to apply for Phase 2.

 We are all connected, and our individual actions can make the difference for everyone.
 Until it’s clear the virus is better controlled, we’re asking people to continue to work to slow the spread.
-Please stay home when sick, keep social gatherings small and outside, maintain at least six feet from others, and wear face coverings in indoor public spaces whenever possible.
+Please stay home when sick, keep social gatherings small and outside, maintain at least six feet from others, and wear face coverings in indoor and outdoor public spaces.
 Thank you.